pypy/pypy/pypy/doc/stm.rst

 * So far, small examples work fine, but there are still a few bugs.
   We're busy fixing them as we find them; feel free to `report bugs`_.

+* It runs with an overhead as low as 20% on examples like "richards".
+  There are also other examples with higher overheads --up to 10x for "translate.py"-- which we are still trying to understand.
+One suspect is our partial GC implementation, see below.

 * Currently limited to 1.5 GB of RAM (this is just a parameter in `core.h`__).
 Memory overflows are not correctly handled; they cause